LappleApple/awesome-leading-and-managing/Culture.md

 ## Culture

+- [The Buffer Culture](http://www.slideshare.net/Bufferapp/buffer-culture-03) (slides) - a deck about Buffer's unique culture, which reinforces transparency, self-improvement and positivity, among other elements.

 - [Buffer Sees Clear Benefits to Transparent Employee Salary Policy](https://opensource.com/open-organization/16/3/social-startup-buffer-transparency-reigns?sc_cid=701600000011jJkAAI) - by Bryan Behrenshausen.
 Takeaway: "At social media startup Buffer, a single leadership decision eliminated salary negotiation for new employees, preempted gender-based salary discrimination, and prompted a flood of job applications.
 The decision?
 Make all employee salaries transparent."

 - [Building and Scaling a Distributed and Inclusive Team](https://www.youtube.com/watch?list=PLBzScQzZ83I81fnpqX2AkYD5c5cKgrqc2&v=XAU5q-biY28) (video) - by Matthias Meyer.
 The founder/CEO of Travis CI talks about how the company has been trying to create a multicultural distributed team, with lots of quotes from team members.
 Travis pushed for a remote culture to increase diversity.